Skip to main content

 What's the difference between sources?

-Reddit captures retail investor discussions across different community types.
+Reddit captures retail investor discussions across 25 communities.
 Twitter/X reflects curated analysts and market professionals.
 News shows how major outlets are framing stories.
+Government data (EIA, CFTC, USDA) feeds commodity analysis.

 How do you handle speculation vs. real news?